In this guide

 Common Mistakes to Avoid

 Waiting until after you have a BSN to open anything.
-Those first two weeks without a functioning Dutch IBAN are genuinely difficult.
+Those first two weeks without a functioning European IBAN are genuinely difficult.
 Open Wise before you arrive.
 It takes 20 minutes.

 Not having proof of address ready.
 Traditional banks require a BRP registration document from your gemeente.
 A rental contract alone is usually not enough.
 Make sure you have registered at the gemeente and have the confirmation document in hand before applying.